saylordotorg/course_polsc331/Unit05.md

+---
+layout: default
+title: "POLSC331: Congressional Politics"
+course_description: "An examination of the role of the U.S. Congress within the American political system, with particular emphasis on the constitutional foundations of the legislative branch, the dynamics of representation, redistricting, and the role of money."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Congress and Policy-Making** <span id="5"></span> *This final unit brings together many of the concepts from earlier in the semester and explores how Congress makes domestic and foreign